maxlebedev/maleficer/README.md

 	- In caves, NPCs shouldn't spawn too close to player
 	- break up Arch Concerns into open questions and arch docs
 	- The trigger/callback thing shouldn't live in event.py
+	- Bomb-lobber enemy
+		- Bomb entities, spawned by lobber
+		- Aura that shows dmg radius, on bombs
+		- A Dying X condition
+		- An on-death AOE damage trigger
+		- A cooldown for lobber enemy (and warlock)
+		- On-death targeting (does target get sent same way every time?)
 # BUGS
 	- Found a wall I was able to walk through.
+	- warlock missles should hit potions
+	- shouldn't the warlocks be dead before their retaliation hits fire?